-Matt Harriss is in his third season with Arizona as Director, Football Administration after joining the team in February, 2019.
+Matt Harriss is in his fourth season with Arizona as Director, Football Administration after joining the team in February, 2019.

 With the Cardinals, Harriss works alongside GM Steve Keim on player contract negotiations as well as strategic planning and management of the team's salary cap and compliance with the NFL Collective Bargaining Agreement.
-He also serves as the Cardinals liaison to the NFL Management Council and works with the team's scouting staff and coaching staff on various statistical projects and in-depth analysis.
+He also serves as the Cardinals liaison to the NFL Management Council and works with the team's scouting and coaching staffs on statistical projects and in-depth analysis.

-Harris joined the Cardinals from the Detroit Lions where he spent three seasons (2016-18) as Vice President of Football Administration.
+Harris joined the Cardinals in 2019 from the Detroit Lions where he spent three seasons (2016-18) as Vice President of Football Administration.
 He worked with the Lions after spending 10 seasons with the New York Giants football operations department.

-Harriss was a member of the Giants front office that led the franchise to two Super Bowl championships (Super Bowl XLII following the 2007 season and Super Bowl XLVI following the 2011 season).
+Harriss was a member of the Giants front office that led the franchise to two Super Bowl championships (Super Bowl XLII and Super Bowl XLVI).
 In his first season with the Giants in 2006, Harriss assisted former GM Ernie Accorsi who was in his final season with the team.
 After that first season, Harriss assisted the Giants with salary cap management, CBA compliance and contract negotiations.
 He finished his tenure with the Giants as the team's Director of Football Operations.